 Willy’s Burgers and Booze is a straight forward burger joint.
 The small hole-in-the wall sits among a sea of tourist traps in St. Pete beach.
 The difference between Willy’s and the others is Willy’s is damn indelible.
 The food is cheap but packs a million dollar haymaker.
 It’s certainly worth the quick trip beyond the Burg.
 Willy’s Burger & Booze, 645 Corey Avenue.

-We’d be remiss if we also didn’t include a few of our favorite vegetarian burgers, as well.
+We’re all about being inclusive — and we’d be remiss if we also didn’t include a few of our favorite vegetarian burgers, as well.

 Cider Press Cafe